-For details of inputs, assumptions and estimation techniques for measuring expected credit losses, see note 8.
+For details of inputs, assumptions and estimation techniques for measuring expected credit losses, see Note 8.

-Notes to Consolidated Financial Statements (Expressed in thousands of dollars, unless otherwise indicated)
+(Tabular amounts expressed in thousands of dollars, unless otherwise indicated)

 (c) Liquidity risk:

 Liquidity risk is the risk that the Credit Union will not be able to meet all cash outflow obligations as they come due.
 The Credit Union mitigates this risk by monitoring cash activities and expected outflows so as to meet all cash outflow obligations as they fall due.